ModaOperandi/om/README.md

 We are using [semantic release](https://github.com/semantic-release/semantic-release) to automate versioning and publishing the package, and [commitizen](https://github.com/commitizen/cz-cli) to assist with formatting commits conforming to [conventional changelog](https://github.com/conventional-changelog/conventional-changelog).

 Once you want to commit something, `git add` it then run the commitizen CLI.
-If you have it installed globally (`yarn global add commitizen`), you can run `git cz` and it will walk you through the steps.
-Alternatively you can run `yarn commit`.
+If you have it installed globally (`npm install -g commitizen`), you can run `git cz` and it will walk you through the steps.

 When you're happy push to a feature branch and once the code is in `master`, semantic release will detect how to version it and automatically publish it to NPM.